openSUSE/news-o-o/_posts/2008-06-14-people-of-opensuse-rupert-horstkotter.markdown

 layout: post
 link: https://news.opensuse.org/2008/06/14/people-of-opensuse-rupert-horstkotter/
 slug: people-of-opensuse-rupert-horstkotter
-title: 'People of openSUSE: Rupert HorstkÃ¶tter'
+title: 'People of openSUSE: Rupert Horstkötter'
 wordpress_id: 873
 categories:
 - People of openSUSE
 ---

 This week the openSUSE Project [announced the launch of forums.opensuse.org](http://news.opensuse.org/2008/06/10/opensuse-launches-merged-forums/), a merger of the three largest openSUSE forums.
-Continuing the openSUSE Forums euphoria we present you the Project Manager - Rupert HorstkÃ¶tter.
+Continuing the openSUSE Forums euphoria we present you the Project Manager - Rupert Horstkötter.

 <!-- more -->